 In the Lifetime of the Buddha

 A disciple of the Buddha came to his monastery from the countryside and asked other disciples who were the best people to get alms from.
 They told him Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, and Visakha, the Buddha’s top female lay supporter.
-Promptly the next morning he set out for both of their houses and arrived so early nobody was there to attend to him.
+Promptly the next morning the disciple set out for both of their houses and arrived so early nobody was there to attend to him.
 He wandered around the city some before returning a second time, and then he arrived too late and all the rice was gone.

 When he returned to the monastery he openly insulted both of them.
 When the Buddha heard some other disciples discussing this, he called the disappointed disciple to a meeting and said this is nothing to be upset about.
 Then he told him this story to explain that in the past when he himself got no alms at a supporter’s house he did not get angry.